hernantz/blog/content/its-the-competition-stupid.md

 But I later came to a realization: concepts like justice and equality are mere ideals hard to reach universally.
 What is fair for some, might not be so for others.
-They only make sense when applied in a pragmatic way in a given time and place.
+Concepts like these, only make sense when applied in a pragmatic way in a given time and place.

 So maybe socialists, anarchists, conservatives and liberals all have something to add to the table.
-To some extent their claims might be relevant or absurd, again, depending on the context of such claims.
+To some extent, their claims might be relevant or absurd, again, depending on the context of such claims.

 Using mantras like seize the means of production, let the free market solve the